fluxpayments1/fluxpayments_api_ts/README.md

 # Flux Payments

 Welcome to the Flux Payments documentation.
-Below you will find sample code and a comprehensive list of modules and their respective documentation links.
+Below you will find sample code that demonstrates the API workflow and a comprehensive list of modules and their respective documentation links.

 ## Server Side code